Q. How far can you transport?

 A. We are an all volunteer organization with no paid employees; the founder has a full time occupation, specializing in design, support, and maintenance of Cisco Network, Security, Voice and Collaboration technologies.
-Anually he donates over $10,000 to the organization to fund it’s flights ($14,000 in 2016).
+Annually he donates over $10,000 to the organization to fund it’s flights ($14,000 in 2016).

 Q. Can I pay you to transport my pet?

 A. No. We are non-profit, non-commercial operation; we are not a “for-hire” organization as that would not comply with FAA regulations.
-Our core focus has always been, and will always be, saving animals from euthanization at no cost.
+Our core focus has always been, and will always be, saving animals from euthanization at no charge.